written by khatabook | September 23, 2022

 • Enhanced Customer Experiences

 BI can help you get to know your customers better.
 By using a blend of data mining and sentiment analysis, organisations can get feedback on their products and services online.
-Delivering a good customer experience is critical to success, and good BI identifies and segments customer profiles better.
-You understand key customer behaviour and can connect with your target audiences seamlessly.
+Delivering a good customer experience is critical to success, and leveraging a customer experience platform alongside good BI enables you to identify and segment customer profiles more effectively.
+This approach helps you understand key customer behaviour and connect with your target audiences seamlessly.

 • Trusted and Governed Data